kristinemlarson/gnssrefl/README.md

 <code>rinex2snr tgho 2020 132 -archive nz</code>

+**Example using the Japanese GNSS archive:**

 The Geospatial Institute of Japan uses 6 numbers to specify station names.
 You will be prompted for a username and password.
 This will be saved on your computer for future use.
+Since gnssrefl only uses four character statiion names, the last four values will be used as the station name.

 <code> rinex2snr 940050 2021 31 -archive jp </code>

-**Run the code for all the data for any year?**
+**Run the code for all the data for any year**

 <code>rinex2snr tgho 2019 1  -archive nz -doy_end 365</code>